 Set to high pressure for 12 minutes.

-After 8-10 minutes, do a quick release and remove potatoes from Instant Pot and serve up with whatever toppings you like.
+Once cook time has elapsed, allow pressure to naturally release for 8-10 minutes, do a quick release.
+Remove potatoes from Instant Pot and serve up with whatever toppings you like.

 Time to get to pressure: 5-6 minutes